MichaelT025/Shade/docs/TESTS_SETUP.md

-# GhostPad Test Suite Walkthrough
+# Shade Test Suite Walkthrough

-This document provides a comprehensive guide to the GhostPad test suite, explaining how the tests work, what they cover, and how to run them effectively.
+This document provides a comprehensive guide to the Shade test suite, explaining how the tests work, what they cover, and how to run them effectively.

 ## Table of Contents